martinsaravia/pyFSI/README.md

 This is an error that is often generated during large parametric runs.
 Somehow even when pyFSI opens the files as a+, a new file is opened.

 #### Solution
-Execute in a shell `ulimit -n 2048, or increase the limits until the errors dissapear.
+Execute in a shell `ulimit -n 2048, or increase the limits until the errors disappear.

 Note that closing the file after creation is expensive, so it is preferred to let it opened.